scalajp/2019.scalamatsuri.org/_candidates_en/qtamaki_1.md

 speaker_experience:
   -
 ---
-Functional programming employs a unique algorithmic design distinct from that of object-oriented programming paradigm.
+Functional programming employs a unique algorithmic design distinct from that of the object-oriented programming paradigm.
 In this session, I will go over the details of functional algorithm design step by step.